 Bonding over work and a few other things that you have in common can unimaginably improve collaborative work.

-Discussing hobbies, families, different origins, pet peeves, and other stuff with teammates not only eases the tension but also builds a collaborative environment.
+Discussing hobbies, families, different origins, pet peeves, and other stuff with teammates not only eases the tension but also builds the collaborative environment.
 In the course of this, it is crucial to recognize, share, and respect various cultural differences that may come up.

 Future collaborations may arise from the bonds that different offices and teammates have shared on previous projects.